tezos-checker/checker/docs/spec/functional_spec.rst

 ---------------

 Create and return a new burrow containing the supplied tez as collateral, minus the creation deposit.
-Fail if the tez is not enough to cover the creation deposit.
+Fails if the tez is not enough to cover the creation deposit.

 ``create_burrow: (pair nat (option key_hash))``